 Communication is a critical tool in that process.
-A quality property management company will have a communication tool that includes package tracking.
-It will allow for the front desk to send an alert to residents, letting them know their packages are waiting to be picked up.
+A quality property management company will have a communication tool enabling easy messaging to residents.
+FirstService Residential Connect allows the front desk staff to send alerts to residents, via email or text (for those who opt in) letting them know their packages are waiting to be picked up.
 Otherwise, communities can place notices in mailboxes, leave voicemails or manually let residents know they have packages waiting.

 Aside from proper staffing, secure storage and easy communication to facilitate pickups, Edelstein said that organization is the most critical component of proper package management, and that is true year round.
 “Take a step back and look at the process.
 Is the best person logging the packages?
 Are they detail oriented?
 Getting the tracking numbers right?
 Are they making the right phone calls so people know they are waiting?” he asked “We have technology for a reason.
 Technology helps with accountability and tracking of what happens with every package.
 Just like cashiers do with their drawers, we conduct a package reconciliation at the beginning and end of every shift to help us keep track of what we have.
 It’s all about organization.”